nvk681/nvk681/README.md

 - 👋 Hi, I’m @nvk681
 - 👀 I’m interested in PYTHON, ALGORITHMS
 - 🌱 I’m currently learning PYTHON, DESIGN PATTERNS.
 DOCKER
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any project that can be challanging
 - 📫 How to reach me nvk.681@gmail.com

 <!---